• Skip to primary navigation

 Team members at the best centers have the courage to set expectations and keep one another accountable to them.
 As you work to make your center the best it can be, accountability is the glue that will hold your transition together.

-Thanks for reading this article, containing excerpts of my upcoming book, “People Driven Leadership: How the Best 9-1-1 Centers Inspire Positive Change.”
+Thanks for reading this article, containing excerpts from my book, “People Driven Leadership: How the Best 9-1-1 Centers Inspire Positive Change.”

 This is the thirteenth article of 20.
 Stay tuned for the next!